 The IRS abated penalties against NFL Football players who unwittingly invested in tax scam and provided information that resulted in criminal indictment of promoter.

-Representing solar, wind, and biomass renewable energy developers in the structuring of entities to raise equity and debt supported by tax credits and grants.
+Represented solar, wind, and biomass renewable energy developers in the structuring of entities to raise equity and debt supported by tax credits and grants.

 Representing large non-profit university with respect to domestic and international tax planning, compliance and controversy matters.

-Representing group of investment entities on the tax-deferred sale of large tracts of real estate valued at more than $500 million.
+Represented group of investment entities on the tax-deferred sale of large tracts of real estate valued at more than $500 million.
 Structured all kinds of tax-free like-kind exchanges of real estate, including forward, reverse, construction and related-party exchanges.

 Represented clients in investigations or in obtaining an opinion or ruling from state or local taxing authorities regarding the application of sales and use tax to various products and services.

 - Appeals Officer Abused Discretion in Failing to Verify Notice of Deficiency Was Properly Mailed, Bloomberg Law TaxMay 31, 2019